exasol/virtual-schema-shared-integration-tests/README.md

 }
 ```

-For the automatic tests you can also exclude certain parameter combinations.
+You can also exclude certain parameter combinations for the automatic tests.

 ## Additional Information